 ES40 monster.
 4x EV68@833mhz.
 6gb RAM.
 Elsa video.

-Lots of people crap on these things, and I don't know why.
+Lots of people dump on these things, and I don't know why.
 Usually the people rubbishing the architecture haven't spent a great deal of time on it or was alternatively some zealot Linux user with a 32bit i386 complaning that HP-UX is not as easy to use as Linux.
-LOL! - Don't get me started on these people and the annoying attitude.
+They then LOL! loudly and with false authority - Don't get me started on these people and the annoying attitude.
 If you've ever looked at the architecture, it's really interesting.
 I find the way the FPU registers can be addressed in more or less precision at the expense of more or less addressable registers in your window set to be fascinating.
 They were also the first CPU to be introduced with a SIMD unit (MAX(1))when the PA-7100LC came out.
 If your an ASM or architecture nut and you've been through the whole MIPS obsession, give these things a look.
 Current systems I have are:

 G-Class G40.
 Nova64. - Little known secret..
-G-Class and T-Class need warm hugs or they won't boot.
+G-Class and T-Class need warm hugs or they won't IPL/boot.

 C-Class C3750.
 Allegro.
 These were the fastest Uni-PROC systems made.
-True angry-boys.
+Rather snappy.

 A-Class.
 A180C Staccato.
 (Quite a workhorse).